 Nearly half a million immigrants call Minnesota home, a population that includes citizens and non-citizens, students and workers, and refugees who fled their home countries.
 Minnesota has proportionally fewer immigrants compared to the nation as a whole, but we have long been a state shaped by immigration.
-In 2018, about nine percent of Minnesotans were foreign-born, but that percentage was as high as 37 percent in the late 1800s.
+In 2020, about eight percent of Minnesotans were foreign-born, but that percentage was as high as 37 percent in the late 1800s.
 Immigration will continue to shape our communities for generations to come.
-Today, 18 percent of children in Minnesota is either a child of an immigrant or were themselves born in a different country, nearly double the 10 percent of children in Minnesota who fit that profile in 2000.
+Today, one in five Minnesota children is the child of an immigrant.
+Most of these children are native-born themselves.

 490,000 foreign-born Minnesotans

 Mexican immigrants remain Minnesota's largest immigrant group, but the number of Mexican immigrants living in the state declined over the past decade.
 Somali immigrants are the second-largest immigrant group in Minnesota.

 Spanish is the most common non-English language spoken in Minnesota

 Followed by Cushite-Beja-Somali, Hmong, and Vietnamese